 Most of the transition elements show paramagnetic behaviour.
 The unpaired electrons in (n-1) d orbitals are responsible for the magnetic properties.
 The paramagnetic character of the transition metals increases on moving from left to right as the number of unpaired electron increases from one to five.
 The middle elements are found to possess the maximum paramagnetic property.
 The magnetic properties decrease with the decrease in the number of unpaired electrons.
 The transition metals which contain paired electrons depict diamagnetic behaviour.

 Explanation for magnetic properties

-So far we have seen the basic magnetic properties and the reason for this behavior.
-If you have any query on this topic then you can download Byju’s – The learning app for more information and other interesting content.
+So far we have seen the basic magnetic properties and the reason for this behaviour.
+If you have any query on this topic then you can download BYJU’S – The learning app for more information and other interesting content.